 Address: Japan, 〒160-0023 Tokyo, Shinjuku, 1 Chome−2, 13 ナガセ西新宿ビル

 Shimo-kitazawa is usually referred to as the "hipster" neighborhood of Tokyo.
 Full of live music bars, trendy shopping, and popular with university students.
 I only went at night so I can't speak to its daytime appearance, but at night it's off the hook!
-Besides having my all-time favorite restaurant in the world (I've been to over 30+ countries), the live music scene has some of the best bars in Tokyo.
+Besides having my all-time favorite restaurant in the world (I've been to well over 50+ countries), the live music scene has some of the best bars in Tokyo.

 The restaurant I mentioned as being my favorite in the world is called Shirube, an authentic Japanese izakaya restaurant that serves just about everything in the Japanese diet.
 I had the set menu for 800 yen, eight courses, and all-you-can-drink for two hours! great atmosphere, staff, and of course food.
 After dinner, there are a couple of good bars you can try, notably Little Soul Cafe, Shelter (live rock music), and Music Bar RPM (Japanese Jazz).

 Address: 2 Chome-23 Kitazawa, Setagaya-ku, Tōkyō-to 155-0031, Japan